-Marilyn's research is funded by a grant from the Turtle Conservation Fund and the Burnett Mary Regional Group.
+Marilyn's research was funded by a grant from the Turtle Conservation Fund and the Burnett Mary Regional Group.
 She was also awarded the Mary River turtle support scholarship from Tiaro & District Landcare Group.

-Espinoza, T., Marshall, S., Connell, M.J., Beukeboom, R., and McDougall, A. (under review).
-Nesting requirements of the endangered Mary River turtle Elusor macrurus: an assessment of environmental cues, inundation rates and implications for water resource management.
-Australian Journal of Zoology.
+Espinoza, T., Marshall, S., Connell, M.J., Beukeboom, R., and McDougall, A. (2018).
+Nesting behaviour of the endangered Mary River turtle: monitoring and modelling to inform e-flow strategies.
+Australian Journal of Zoology 66(1): 15-26.

 Micheli-Campbell, M.A., Connell, M.J., Dwyer, R.G., Franklin, C.E., Fry, B., Kennard, M.J., Tao, J., and Campbell, H.A.
 (2017).
 Identifying critical habitat for freshwater turtles: integrating long-term monitoring tools to enhance conservation and management.
 Biodiversity Conservation 26(7), 1675-1688.

-- Schmidt, D.J., Brockett, B., Espinoza, T., Connell, M.J., and Hughes, J. (2016).
+Schmidt, D.J., Brockett, B., Espinoza, T., Connell, M.J., and Hughes, J. (2016).
 Complete mitochondrial genome of the endangered Mary River turtle (Elusor macrurus) and low mtDNA variation across the species’ range.
 Australian Journal of Zoology 64, 117-121.

-- Micheli-Campbell, M.A., Campbell, H.A., Connell, M.J., Dwyer, R.G., and Franklin, C.E.
+Micheli-Campbell, M.A., Campbell, H.A., Connell, M.J., Dwyer, R.G., and Franklin, C.E.
 (2013).
 Integrating telemetry with a predictive model to assess habitat preferences and juvenile survival in an endangered freshwater turtle.
 Freshwater Biology 58(11), 2253-2263.

-- Micheli-Campbell, M.A., Baumgart, T., Booth, D.T., Campbell, H.A., Connell, M.J., and Franklin, C.E.
+Micheli-Campbell, M.A., Baumgart, T., Booth, D.T., Campbell, H.A., Connell, M.J., and Franklin, C.E.
 (2013).
 Selectivity and Repeated Use of Nesting Sites in a Freshwater Turtle.
 Herpetologica 69 (4), 383-396.

-- Smith, T., Connell, M.J. (in press).
+Smith, T., Connell, M.J. (in press).
 Mary’s Famous Five: a story of connection, commitment and community in the recovery of threatened aquatic species in the Mary River catchment Queensland.
 In: Recovering Australia’s Threatened Species.
 CSIRO Publishing.

-- Flakus, S., Connell, M.J.
+Flakus, S., Connell, M.J.
 (2008).
 The Mary River turtle, yesterday, today, tomorrow.
 Tiaro & District Landcare Group, Tiaro, Queensland, Australia.